Teaching Philosophy

 Pascal's Wager

-Course: Intro: Philosophy and issues related to God, faith, and reason, Fall 2022
+Course: Intro: Philosophy and issues related to God, faith, and reason

 Link to lecture [Here]